gap-packages/recog/RENAME.md

 the `renamings_history.csv` file.
 Then the renaming table for the documentation is generated from the `renamings_history.csv` file whereby renamings of the form `X_1 -> X_2 -> ... -> X_n` are printed in the documentation as `X_1 -> X_n`.
+Then the documentation of the recog package is regenerated.

 Now let us discuss the case where the `renamings_to_execute.csv` file is empty.
-Then the `rename.g` file attempts to do the renamings specified in the `renamings_history.csv` file.
+Then the `rename.g` file attempts to execute the renamings in the order specified by the `renamings_history.csv` file.
+This is useful if you are developing code that is not yet integrated into the `recog` package, already performed some renamings and need to catch up with the latest ones.
 The replacements are executed as described in the first case.

 ## EXAMPLE

 This example covers the use case for developers of the recog package.

-Change the `renamings_to_execute.csv` file, so it looks like this:
+Create the `renamings_to_execute.csv` file, so it looks like this:

     OLD NAME,NEW NAME,TYPE
     FindHomDbPerm,MoreDescriptiveNewName,Attr

 Inside the package directory do:

-    git add renamings_to_execute.csv
-    git commit -m "Rename Functions"
     gap rename.g

 Now the renamings that were stored inside the `renamings_to_execute.csv` file have been executed.